 Accessibility: Limited to good.
 In early spring, some hotels, campsites, stores, roads, areas of the park, etc may not yet be open or available.
 Please research beforehand to ensure that the things you want to do will be open and operational.
 Our hotel EcoCamp Patagonia is one of the first hotels opening in the park in spring, generally opening in early to mid-September.

-Summer is Torres del Paine’s busiest time of the year, especially for people hoping to take on the popular W Trek.
+Summer is Torres del Paine’s busiest time of the year, especially for people hoping to take on the popular W Trek (check out our full guide on this awesome multiday-hike here).
 If you’re a sociable person who enjoys meeting new people or you like being outside during warmer weather, this is the time for you.

 Months: December, January, February and early March